jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 12.md

 We left Serraux within the shelter and proceeded north.
 The heat was oppressive, and our rations were rapidly depleting.
 I needed time to prepare a spell for water when Sal, after long bouts of rambling, suddenly remembered the artifact he carried which produced water endlessly.
 FAlthough grateful, I must note that forgetfulness is a liability that endangers us all.

-After a day of traveling, we rested beneath the fossilized bones of an immense dragon, its ribcage arched like a coliseum entrance.
-Poppies grew around it.
-Sal harvested these Firelash blooms, and I assisted.
-It felt grounding to work an old skill.
+After a day of traveling, we rested beneath the fossilized remains of a massive dragon.
+Sal harvested Firelash blooms; I assisted.
+The repetition of an old technique was stabilizing.

 In the morning we pressed on, passing the wreck of a Netherese skyship, _The Empyrean Weave._ Its hull bore claw marks, its arcane batteries missing.
 Sal scavenged shards of warped glass from the sand.